-Halford’s Auto Centres in the United Kingdom decided to do a survey of sorts to determine if birds have a preference when it comes to which vehicles they drop their birdie bombs onto, or if it is just the luck of the draw – whatever vehicle is available in their moment of need gets the prize.
+Halford’s Auto Centres in the United Kingdom decided to conduct a survey of sorts to determine if birds have a preference when it comes to which vehicles they drop their birdie bombs onto, or if it is just the luck of the draw—whatever vehicle is available in their moment of need gets the prize.

 Does Color Really Matter?

-Halford’s researchers in the United Kingdom decided to conduct a study to see if birds have a preference as to what color of vehicle they drop their bombs on.
+The Halford study wanted to see if birds have a preference as to what color of vehicle they drop their bombs on.
 If you are in the market for a new car, you may want to keep the results of this study in mind while you are shopping around.

 According to Brian Kane reporting for the Broken News Daily, there were 1140 cars included in the study.
 The cars were located in cities around England, including Brighton, Manchester, Bristol, Leeds, and Glasgow.
 The researchers discovered that color does seem to matter!

-The study showed that the pièce de résistance, or favorite color of vehicle that birds liked to poop on most often, is red!
+The study showed that the pièce de résistance, or, birds' favorite color, is red!
 18% of the birds that took part in the study preferred red cars.

 The birds’ second color choice was blue.
 Of all the colors to choose from, 14% of all participating birds preferred blue vehicles for their targets when red was not available.
 There was no mention of exactly what shade or hue of blue was most popular.

-In third place -- wouldn’t you know it -- was black.
-Have to say, if I hadn’t been set straight, I would think black was in first place.
+In third place—wouldn’t you know it—was black.
+I have to say, if I hadn’t been set straight, I would think black would be first place.
 Researchers concluded that 11% of birds have a thing for black vehicles.

 Since my vehicle is black and I must park under a fish tree for shade from the relentless Texas sun, I would have sworn that black would be in first place.
 It seems like birds love my car so much that at times my mileage is lowered by at least 5 miles per gallon because of the huge “load” I’m carrying on my car’s exterior.